 Ask anyone with a license to rate their driving abilities, and most people will tell you that they are above average.
 However, this is not just an isolated case of cocky drivers.
 The same effect is found when asking people to assess their own intelligence, evaluate their attractiveness, or reflect on how kind they are.

 A survey of American school students, which received over 1 million responses, found that no less than 70% rated themselves as above average leaders.
-Conversely, only 2% of these students stated they are actually below average.
+Conversely, only 2% of these students humbly stated that they are actually below average.

-This all begs the question; why do we think more highly of ourselves than who we really are?
+This all begs the question: why do we think more highly of ourselves than who we really are?

 To explain the prevalence of overconfidence, psychologists have historically pointed to the mental health benefits of positive illusions— such as maintaining self-esteem, or helping reduce anxiety about an uncertain future.
 In other words, that these biases protect us from threatening information.

 However, a more intriguing explanation has been proposed by the evolutionary biologist Robert Trivers.

 Robert Trivers is widely known as the ‘bad ass’ of evolutionary biology, for his antics both in and outside of academia.
 However, this reputation has not diminished his scientific contributions.
 Steven Pinker has described Trivers as “one of the great thinkers in the history of Western thought”, and Time magazine has named him one of the greatest scientists of the 20th century.

 In his book The Folly of Fools, Trivers argues that a glowing view of the self makes others see us in the same light— leading to more cooperative and romantic opportunities in life.
 This is because self-deception requires no conscious input, which therefore eliminates any tell tale signs of lying– ultimately making one more convincing when trying to persuade others.
 In other words, these positive illusions evolved not to protect us from threatening information per se, but rather to help us persuade others of our superiority.